yuvaraj-06/Nonagon/README.md

 # Instructions to run application:

 1. Create a python 3.7 virtual environment and proceeed with installation there:

-      2. Clone this repository cd to folder and install the modules in requirements.txt and run pip install -r requirements.txt.
+2. Clone this repository cd to folder and install the modules in requirements.txt and run `pip install -r requirements.txt`.
 3. To run this project, Open command prompt type

-      4. cd api
+4. `cd Nonagon/api`
 5. Run `python main.py`
+6. You can access the Swagger at http://localhost:8080

-      4. `cd ../Dashboard`
+7. `cd ../Dashboard`

-      5. Run `python manage.py migrate` first and then `python manage.py runserver`
+8. Run `python manage.py migrate` first and then `python manage.py runserver`

-      6. You Can See The Website Live in  http://127.0.0.1:8000/
+9. You Can See The Website Live in  http://127.0.0.1:8000/

-      7. Create a new account at the sign up page and avail the services.
+10. Create a new account at the sign up page and avail the services.

 # Motivation for the project: